KDE/clazy/docs/checks/README-unused-result-check.md

 # unused-result-check

-Warns about the unused return value of const member functions. for e.g.
+Warns about the unused return value of const member functions.
+For example:
 ```cpp
     class A : public QObject
 {